psychemedia/storytelling-notes/yama-and-yami.md

 # Yama and Yami

+An originin tale, from Hindu mythology recounting the cration of night.
+By extension, we might also argue we get the reation of not just time, but also the past as a place for forgetting, and the future as a place for hope.

+## Yama and Yami, as told by Daniel Morden

-A tale that I first heard told, alongside another compelling tale, on Daniel Morden's lockdown podcast, series, in an episode entitled [*Medicine and Night*](https://podtail.com/podcast/thehouseofstories/episode-5-medicine-and-night/).
+I first heard this tale told, alongside another compelling, and quite dark, story, on Daniel Morden's lockdown podcast series, in an episode entitled [*Medicine and Night*](https://podtail.com/podcast/thehouseofstories/episode-5-medicine-and-night/).
 The podcast was produced as part of a stabilisation grant award funded by the Arts Council of Wales's National Lottery Fund during the 2020 Covid lockdown period.

 <audio controls>
   <source src="https://thecraneskinbag.podomatic.com/enclosure/2020-12-20T12_00_00-08_00.mp3" type="audio/mpeg">